FrontenderMagazine/designing-javascript-apis-usability/eng.md

 to structure your internal code.

 *Thanks go out to [@bassistance][54], [@addyosmani][53] and [@hellokahlil][55]
-for taking the time to proof this article.*</article>
+for taking the time to proof this article.*

  [1]: img/Pie-chart.jpg "Time Spent On Creating Vs Time Spent On Using"
  [2]: http://en.wikipedia.org/wiki/Fluent_interface#JavaScript